This guide describes how to install and configure the KNIME Python Integration to be used with KNIME Analytics Platform.

 On the target machine, Conda must also be set up and configured in the Preferences of the KNIME Python Integration.
 If the target machine runs a KNIME Server, you may need to contact your server administrator and/or refer to the Server Administration Guide in order to do this.

 During execution (on either machine), the node will check whether a local Conda environment exists that matches its configured environment.
-When configuring the node you can choose which modality will be used for the Conda environment validation on the target machine.
-Check name only will only check for the existence of an environment with the same name as the original one, Check name and packages will check both name and requested packages to correspond, while Always overwrite existing environment will disregard the existence of an equal environment on the target machine and will recreate it.
+When configuring the node, you can choose which modality will be used for the Conda environment validation on the target machine.
+Check name only will only check for the existence of an environment with the same name as the original one, Check name and packages will check both name and requested packages, while Always overwrite existing environment will disregard the existence of an equal environment on the target machine and will recreate it.

 |Please be aware that exporting Python environments between systems that run different Operating Systems might cause some libraries to conflict.|